perronet/NP-to-SAT/README.md

 > Every problem in NP is reducible in polynomial time to a boolean formula that is satisfiable if and only if the original machine that solves the problem accepts its input.
 This also means, by definition, that SAT is [NP-complete](https://en.wikipedia.org/wiki/NP-completeness).

-//TODO history of computation, tableau which is just a "visual representation of the formula"

 In order to build this formula you need a maximum amount of computational steps, the machine must halt before this bound is reached.
 You can let the program simulate the Turing Machine to find this upper bound for the given input, or just input it yourself.

 It's important to note that if the machine rejects then the resulting upper bound won't be enough for the machine to even try to get a positive answer, so the resulting formula will be trivially unsatisfiable.